 - Beauty Is Never Tarnished: Subverted: Charles has his arm amputated.

 - Died During Production: Heyer died while writing it.

 - Very Loosely Based on a True Story: John of Lancaster.

 No Wind of Blame

 - Rube Goldberg Hates Your Guts: The murder method is this in spades!

 - Abusive Dad/Asshole Victim: Penhallow himself.

 - Downer Ending: Unusual for a Heyer novel, but it's a doozy.
 Penhallow's death doesn't make things better; in fact, it makes things even worse.
-The family are drawn together even tighter, even though few of them wish to be so, and the eldest is Driven to Suicide because he thinks he'll be implicated by the Literal And Figurative Bastard, although on the last page it's revealed that the bastard in question did nothing of the sort.
-The police never catch the killer at the end, making the whole thing one big Shoot The Shaggy Dog Story.
+The family are drawn together even tighter, even though few of them wish to be so, and the eldest is Driven to Suicide because he thinks he'll be implicated by the Bastard Bastard, although on the last page it's revealed that the bastard in question did nothing of the sort.
+The police never catch the killer at the end, making the whole thing one big Shoot the Shaggy Dog Story.
 Some Heyer fans suspect that she was writing this book to make up for all the cheeriness in all of her other novels!

 - Open Mystery: You know full well who killed Penhallow... and you don't blame her.

 - Police Are Useless: The policeman in charge of the case actually thinks Penhallow was a pretty generous patriarch, and the rest of the family were just being whiny spongers.